apostrophecms-legacy/apostrophe-media-sources/README.md

 ## Warnings

-**When using this module, your site cannot be edited in the IE11 browser.** Modern Microsoft Edge browsers work just fine.
-This site does not affect the experience of ordinary logged-out site visitors in IE11.
+**When using this module, your site cannot be edited in the IE11 browser.** This site does not affect the experience of ordinary logged-out site visitors in IE11.

 ## Configuration